 In the summer of 2018, Grace held a series of ‘vital conversations’ around race and privilege.
 Members sought to create ways in which a faith community might begin to talk about race together and work toward a beloved kingdom of sisters and brothers that is God’s kingdom.

 As a next step, this new/renewed group will read a selected book each month that addresses one or more of the topics of race and privilege.
-The goal of our reading, sharing and listening is to increase our understanding of our history, our compassion for the diverse stories alive in our midst, and our ability to see Jesus’ face in one another.
-The first gathering is Wednesday, September 11, 7:30 in the parlor; all are welcome.
+The goal of reading, sharing and listening is to increase our understanding of our history, our compassion for the diverse stories alive in our midst, and our ability to see Jesus’ face in one another.

 Some of the selected books are: